What reservations do you need to book before your Oahu vacation?

 In addition to the 45-minute program, visitors will also want to make time to tour the free museum, watch the film (not to be missed!), take in the views of Pearl Harbor and perhaps check out some of the other historical attractions of Pearl Harbor.

 Several years ago a reservation ticketing system was implemented for the 45-minute program that includes the boat ride to the actual memorial.
 Their reservation system has been revised many times over the years.
-At the time of writing, May 31, 2022, an allotment of reservations are released eight weeks in advance.
+At the most recent check in January 2026, an allotment of reservations are released eight weeks in advance.
 Another allotment of reservations are released one day in advance.
 See this page for current policies.

 Tickets are “free”, however the reservation fee costs $1.00 per ticket.
 This is the site where you reserve your tickets.

 Note that if you are unable to reserve a ticket, Pearl Harbor is still very much worth visiting!
+Don’t miss it!
+We have heard from many readers that their visit to Pearl Harbor was the highlight of their visit.
 See our article: If you can’t get a USS Arizona Memorial reservation, can you still see/visit Pearl Harbor?
+In that article, we also list tour companies that provide tickets and have secured their own reservations for their guests.
+For convenience, we’re repeating that section here:

 Diamond Head Hike